filiph/unsure/README.md

 the histogram will be smoother).
 We can do this because Dart (compiled or not) runs a lot faster than JavaScript.
 That said, in my experiments, 250K iterations is precise enough.

+If you don't want to clone the repository and just want to try the command line tool, you can use `pub` (part of the Dart SDK) to install it:

+    $ pub global activate unsure

+You might need to follow instructions that `pub` gives you, but after that, you can just run `unsure` as a regular command line program from anywhere.

 ## Package